jaegglic/99_DocTrial/docs/api.rst

 API documentation
 *****************

-This is the first line in the API.rst file
+This is the first line in the `api.rst` file

 :mod:`mypackage`